GuidoDipietro/julia-small-rubiks-cube-model/README.md

 The name I used was actually `m_to_mf` instead of all that word soup in my example.

-That function would simply check if the length of the given string is `2`, in which case it would return the function twice, otherwise thrice, or if the length is `1`, just once.[^2]
+That function would simply check if the length of the given string is 2, then if the 2nd element is a `2` it would return the function twice, otherwise thrice, or if the length is `1`, just once.[^2]

 [^2]: Which function?
 The function corresponding to that face turn, retrieved using `getfield`.
 Defining a dictionary that holds the corresponding function for each move was equally efficient when benchmarked using BenchmarkTools.